…what foods and gadgets would you keep?

 - Silicone spoon – I needed something I knew I could leave in the pot and not melt my MIL’s spoons!
 I only brought one, and I miss its mate when its dirty (every day).

-My canner – it’s great to have the option of buying tomatoes in glass jars from Tropical Traditions, but I still felt it necessary to can my own this year, and I need applesauce from fall apples, too.
+- My canner – it’s great to have the option of buying tomatoes in glass jars from Amazon, but I still felt it necessary to can my own this year, and I need applesauce from fall apples, too.
 This item would have gone to the storage unit if we decided there wasn’t room.

 This is the rest of my “food storage” in the basement.
 I brought my own shelves and have to run downstairs for lots of things: